manwar/perlweeklychallenge-club/challenge-277/atschneid/README.md

 Create a new tree with the first word and increment its count.
 Find or add the rest of the words, incrementing the count for each.
 Then convert the tree into a sorted list.

 After this we have a sorted list with counts representing each input list.
-Next the idea is: walk through each list until the word count is exactly 1.
+Next the idea is to walk through each list until the word count is exactly 1.
 Then compare the head of each list.
 If the first head is lower than the second, move to the next element of the first list.
 If the second head is lower than the first, move to the next element of the second list.
 And if they are equal, we found a common word!
 Increment the counter and move to the next element on both lists.
 If at any time, either list becomes empty, return the counter

 ```c
 int count = 0;